andrenth/gtctl/README.md

 #### `state_dir`

-The directory where gtctl stores Drib aggregates across executions.
+The directory where gtctl stores Drib aggregates across executions, as well as rendered policy scripts.

+#### `remove_rendered_scripts`

+A boolean value that indicates whether the policy scripts generated in `state_dir` are to be removed once they are submitted to Grantor via dynamic configuration.

 #### `replace`